-SWTJC libraries provide access to information in print and electronic format as well as serve as a place to study.
-Library staff is available to provide assistance for on-site and electronic resources.
+SWTJC libraries provide access to information in print and electronic format and serve as a place to study.
+Library staff are available to provide assistance for on-site and electronic resources.
 A current SWTJC I.D. card must be presented to check out computers, books, and course reserves.

 Access to databases, e-books, websites, and the library online catalog are available at all campus libraries.
-Wireless Internet access is also available in all the campus libraries.
-Photocopy machines are available.
+Wireless Internet access is also available in all campus libraries.
+Coin-operated photocopy machines are also available.

-The library collections include magazines, journals, newspapers, literary criticism, children's books and other print and non-print materials to support instruction.
+The library collections include magazines, journals, newspapers, literary criticisms, children's books and other print and non-print materials to support instruction.
 Circulating books are checked out for a period of three weeks.
-The circulation/reserve desks maintain materials that faculty have placed on reserve for students to use in the library and can be checked out for 2 hours.
+The circulation/reserve desk maintains material that faculty have placed on reserve for students to use in the library and can be checked out for 2 hours.
 The SWTJC libraries participate in the TexShare Program that allows students to obtain TexShare cards to utilize resources at other participating Texas college and public libraries.

-For more specific information and for campus library hours, contact the campus libraries or view the campus library Web pages.
+For more specific information and for campus library hours, contact the campus libraries or view the campus library webpages.

 The library is able to offer assistance through chat, e-mail, text, and by phone.
-Information on how to utilize this assistance is located on the library homepage: http://swtjc.libguides.com/home